ettedh/undistracted/README.md

 uBlock Origin filters, for a less distracted browsing experience.

 This set of filters aims to block any distractions from websites, like related content, static advertising, and AI "features."
-It tries to be pretty aggressive in scope.
+It tries to be aggressive in scope.

 The supported sites can be [found here](undistracted-sites.md).